 The 3 key elements of any RIPA authorisation are necessity, proportionality and whether there is any risk of collateral intrusion.
 Before the Authorising Officer authorises the RIPA application, he will need to be sure that the authorisation is necessary for the purpose of preventing or detecting crime or preventing disorder, that the surveillance is proportionate to the outcome sought, and that any risk of collateral intrusion has been identified and minimised.
+The necessity element of the application should embrace a consideration of why the use of the covert surveillance is actually necessary to the investigation.

 The surveillance activity will not be proportionate if it is excessive in the circumstances of the case or if the information could be reasonably obtained by other less intrusive means.
+In the "Proportionality" section of the application, the officer should include a consideration of the following three elements, a) that the proposed covert surveillance is proportionate to the mischief under investigation; b) that it is proportionate to the degree of anticipated intrusion on the target and others; and c) it is the only option, other overt means having been tried or considered and discounted.
 The Officer submitting the application will need to detail the problem that the surveillance is seeking to solve and the extent of any intrusion that may occur.